FMC Gives

 We talk a lot about safety at FMC.
 Our most important goal each day is that everyone gets home safe.
 Working with CASA on this important program is a natural fit.

-For more information about the Canadian Agricultural Safety Association’s BeGrainSafe program, visit casa-acsa.ca/begrainsafe.
+For more information about the Canadian Agricultural Safety Association’s BeGrainSafe program, visit casa-acsa.ca/begrainsafe

 Big Brothers Big Sisters is an important organization with chapters in towns and cities across Canada.
 Some kids don’t have the best home situations.
-They’re stuck there, especially with all the isolation that COVID-19 lockdowns caused over the past year.
+They’re stuck there, especially with all the isolation that COVID-19 lockdowns caused over the past years.
 It’s important for them to have someone to talk to and confide in.
 Big Brothers Big Sisters provides that safe community.

 “I'm humbled and overwhelmed by the generosity of people at FMC,” says Theresa Geil, an FMC teammate who enters an annual fundraising event for her local chapter of Big Brothers Big Sisters.
 “Last year I was the top fundraiser in Guelph and that's due in large part to my team at FMC.
 Even people out West who aren't connected to the city of Guelph have donated.”

 This isn’t the first time we’ve matched donations made by our team.
-In spring 2020, our teammates donated their own money to local foodbanks in an initiative we called, “Pass the can.”
+In spring 2020, our teammates donated their own money to local foodbanks in an initiative we called “Pass the Can.”
 FMC matched.
 Over $20,000 was donated.

 “On behalf of everyone at STARS, and the patients who need our help, thank you for this generous gift.
 We count on donations throughout the year to fund our critical care operations and now, during this pandemic, it’s no different.”